Centralizers in the Group of Interval Exchange Transformations: Centralizers in

+One of the goals of this paper will be to establish that $C(T)$ is torsion-free under the following conditions.

-\begin{thm} Let $T$ be an $m$-IET defined by an admissible permutation.
-Suppose that $T$ satisfies the i.d.o.c. and that rank$(T) > 1 +\lfloor m/2 \rfloor$.
+\begin{thm} Let $T$ be an $m$-IET defined by a separating permutation.
+Suppose that $T$ satisfies the infinite distinct orbit condition and that rank$(T) > 1 +\lfloor m/2 \rfloor$.
 Then the only element of $C(T)$ which has finite order is the identity. \end{thm}

+For $n\in \mathbb{N}$, let $r_n$ denote the periodic IET defined by $r_n(x)= x + 1/n (\text{mod }1)$.
+Suppose that $T$ is minimal and that $S\in C(T)$ has finite order $n$.
+Then $S$ is conjugate to $r_n$, and consequently $T$ is conjugate to some element of $C(r_n)$.
+Novak gives a precise description of $C(r_n)$ \cite[Proposition~5.5]{Novak1}, and it is clear from Novak's description that all of the elements of $C(r_n)$ fail to satisfy the estimate on the rank given in Theorem \ref{thm:torsion rank}.
+However, this argument does not prove Theorem \ref{thm:torsion rank} since conjugation need not preserve rank (see the \hyperref[sec:App]{Appendix} for an example).
+Instead of trying to circumvent this difficulty, we will prove Theorem \ref{thm:torsion rank} using a different technique.
+Incidentally, our proof can be used to show that there actually is a conjugating map from $S$ to $r_n$ which does not alter $\text{rank}(T)$.

-The proof of Theorem 3.3 will be given in the next section of this paper.
-We will now establish the main result of this paper by combining Corollary 3.1 with Theorems 3.2 and 3.3.
+The proof of Theorem \ref{thm:torsion rank} will be given in the fifth section of this paper.
+We will now show how to combine Proposition \ref{prop:finite index} and Theorems \ref{thm:roots rank} and \ref{thm:torsion rank} to establish our main result.